 Servicing Agreement Securities

-The City uses the security in servicing agreements guidelines to determine the security amount to be included in a servicing agreement.
+The City uses the security in servicing agreements guidelines (development permits) and the to determine the security amount to be included in a servicing agreement.
 Developers are first categorized based on their past performance, then a percentage of the estimated construction costs, as submitted by the developer’s consultant, is used as the security amount based on the category in which the developer is placed.
 Any holdback amounts are also determined based on category, as well as timing for submitting fees and assessments.

 In an effort to remove barriers for business owners and provide developers with financial flexibility, the City is now accepting development bonds in lieu of a letter of credit or cash security for new and existing servicing agreements.

 To apply for a development bond for your new servicing agreement, please:

 - Review the updated guidelines for establishing security in servicing agreements (development permits), and the and